JuliaClimate/MeshArrays.jl/docs/src/main.md

 ## Summary

 The `MeshArray` type is a sub-type of `AbstractArray` with an `outer array` where each element is itself a 2D `inner array`.
 By default, outer and inner arrays are of all of the standard `Array` type.
 However, this setup potentially allows different choices for the outer and inner arrays – for example `DistributedArrays` and `AxisArrays`, respectively, could be an option. `MeshArrays.jl` thus provides a simple but general solution to analyze or e.g. simulate climate system variables.
+By default the `MeshArray` type is an alias to the [`MeshArrays.gcmarray`](@ref) type.

 The internals of a `MeshArray` are regulated by its `gcmgrid` -- a struct containing just a few index ranges, array size specifications, and inter-connection rules.
 A second  lightweight struct, `varmeta`, contains the `MeshArray` variable name, its unit, time, and position in grid space.
 A general approach like this is useful because climate models often involve advanced domain decompositions (see, e.g., [Grids](@ref)), and many variables, which can put a burden on users.